akkartik/mu/README.md

 Mu.
 If something doesn't make sense, try changing it and see what tests break.
 Any breaking change should cause a failure in some well-named test somewhere.

-Currently Mu requires a 32-bit x86 processor.
-It supports a short list of generic hardware, and can't do networking yet.
+Mu requires a 32-bit x86 processor.
+It supports a short list of generic hardware.
+There's no networking support yet.
+Development has slowed, but I still care about it.
+Feedback, bug reports and other forms of contribution continue to be appreciated.

 ## Goals